Abi2210shek/Abiszzz/README.md

-This is An E-calculator Developed with Use of Html , Css and Js.
+This is An E-calculator Developed with of Html , Css and Js.